-11.2.4.1 Requesting a Property's Raw Value using \$value
+11.2.4.2 Requesting a Raw Value using \$value

-To retrieve the raw value of a primitive type property, the client sends a GET request to the property value URL.
+To retrieve the raw value of a primitive property or operation result, the client sends a GET request to the raw value URL.
 See the [OData-URL] document for details.

-The Content-Type of the response is determined using the Accept header and the format system query option.
+The Content-Type of the response is determined using the Accept header and the \$format system query option.

-The default format for Edm.
-Binary is the format specified by the Core.MediaType annotation of this property (see [OData-VocCore]) if this annotation is present.
+The default format for Edm.Binary is the format specified by the Core.MediaType annotation (see [OData-VocCore]) if this annotation is present.
 If not annotated, the format cannot be predicted by the client.

-The default format for Edm.Geo types is text/plain using the WKT (well-known text) format, see rules fullCollectionLiteral, fullLineStringLiteral, fullMultiPointLiteral, fullMultiLineStringLiteral, fullMultiPolygonLiteral, fullPointLiteral, and fullPolygonLiteral in [OData-ABNF].
+The default format for Edm.Geo types is text/plain using the WKT (well-known text) format, see rules fullCollectionLiteral, fullLineStringLiteral, fullMultiPointLiteral, fullMultiPolygonLiteral, fullPointLiteral, and fullPolygonLiteral in [OData-ABNF].

 The default format for single primitive values except Edm.Binary and the Edm.Geo types is text/plain.
-Responses for properties of type Edm.String can use the charset format parameter to specify the character set used for representing the string value.
-Responses for the other primitive types follow the rules booleanValue, byteValue, dateValue, dateTimeOffsetValue, decimalValue, doubleValue, durationValue, enumValue, guidValue, int16Value, int32Value, int64Value, sbyteValue, singleValue, and timeOfDayValue in [OData-ABNF].
+Responses of type Edm.String can use the charset format parameter to specify the character set used for representing the string value.
+Responses for the other primitive types follow the rules booleanValue, byteValue, dateValue, dateValue, dateTimeOffsetValue, decimalValue, doubleValue, durationValue, enumValue, guidValue, int16Value, int32Value, int64Value, sbyteValue, singleValue, and timeOfDayValue in [OData-ABNF].